Child development at 6-8 years: what’s happening

 Your child wants to please the important adults in her life, like her parents and teachers, so doing things the ‘right way’ becomes very important to her.
 On the other hand, she might sometimes seem over-confident.

-You might notice that your child is more aware of events she’s seen or heard on the news, like natural disasters.
-This growing awareness of the world can cause some anxiety and fear, so it’s important to talk with your child about what’s going on in a way she can understand.
+You might notice that your child is more aware of events she has seen or heard on the news, like natural disasters.
+This growing awareness of the world can cause some anxiety and fear, so talking about tough topics can help your child make sense of the world.

-Your child has a much better understanding of the relationship between cause and effect and begins to see how his actions affect other people, although sometimes he still seems self-centred.
+Your child has a much better understanding of the relationship between cause and effect.
+He begins to see how his actions affect other people, although sometimes he still seems self-centred.

 Your child’s memory is improving and she can group objects according to size, shape and colour.
 She has a good understanding of numbers and can do simple maths problems like adding and subtracting.

 Be prepared for lots of questions as your child keeps exploring the world around him.
-You might find he’ll do small experiments to see how things work.
-What happens if I fill up the basin and tip in your soap, toothpaste and make-up, Mum?
+You might find he’ll do small experiments to see how things work – for example, he might fill up the toilet with soap and flush it, just to see what happens.

 There’s a lot happening at this age, so don’t be surprised if your child gets distracted easily and forgets small requests and directions from you.